 3. Principal Name

-The principal name refers to the individual or business your registration documentation is filed under.
-The name used must match the underlying agreement, application, or proposal associated with the bond.
+Your name or the business name your registration documentation is filed under.
+The name must match the underlying agreement, application or proposal associated with the bond.

 4. Surety Name

-The surety name is the name of the company that financially backs your bond.
-Its correct legal name must be listed to show that your bond is legally insured and valid.
+The name of the company backing your bond must be listed to prove your bond is valid.

 5. State of Incorporation

-The State of Incorporation for the surety is where the surety company is domiciled.
-The surety company that backs the bond must be licensed to do business in the state requiring it.
-The surety’s state of incorporation does not have to match the state the bond is for as long as the surety is licensed appropriately in said state.
+The state of incorporation is where the surety company is established.
+This does not have to match the state the bond is for as long as the surety is licensed in said state.

 6. Obligee Name